 This folder can also be available for supply teachers who will quickly be able to identify the child with diabetes in the class.
 For larger schools, a poster with your child’s photo again and information regarding his/her care may also be posted in the staff room.
 This way all personnel are aware of the child and his/her diabetes care needs.

 Diabetes is one of the most common chronic illnesses found in school-aged children.
-Sadly, there is still need to ensure that your school district, your administrator, and your child’s teacher are all comfortable and well educated in the care requirements that you and your diabetes care team have deemed appropriate.
+Sadly, there is still a need to ensure that your school district, your administrator, and your child’s teacher are all comfortable and well educated in the care requirements that you and your diabetes care team have deemed appropriate.

-All school personnel who will come in contact with your child must have a basic understanding of the disease.
+All school personnel who will encounter your child must have a basic understanding of the disease.
 A specific number of staff members should be trained in your child’s daily care as well as how to handle emergency care.
 It is vital that all staff understand that all students with diabetes will need help with emergency diabetes care.
 This education should be done with both the parents and either a Certified Diabetes Educator (CDE) or your local Public Health Nurse.
 Whenever possible, have at least two staff members trained in the use of Glucagon.

 In the case of severe hypoglycemia, one staff member should be administering Glucagon while the other calls 9-1-1 and then the parent/guardian.
 It is also vital that schools understand the insulin pump if your child is using one.
 A child on a pump can go into DKA within hours of a pump malfunction and therefore a high must be treated as a serious event as well.